kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 The agent handles the permutation.

-## Generated Source Is Application-Specific Documentation
+## Generated Source Is Application-Specific Documentation { #generated-source-docs }

 Static examples can never exactly match the current project.
 Generated source can.